 “I ordered a small margarita pie half an hour ago.
-Think they forgot about my pizza.”
-I explained, trying to make eye contact with our aloof waiter.
+Think they forgot about my pizza,” I explained, trying to make eye contact with our aloof waiter.

 “Here, eat one of these.”
 Leo grabbed a cheesy slice from a pan on the table and flopped it on a paper plate.

-“I grabbed a slice with a napkin and folded it in half so it would fit in my mouth.
+I grabbed a greasy slice with a napkin and folded it in half so it would fit in my mouth.
 It looked tasty with tomatoes and green peppers scattered on top.
 The first bite was fine, but the next bite was off.
 I could taste blood and a lot of salt.

 I looked around the room for the woman in the black jacket, but Leo’s stalker was gone.
-A young, trim man with piercing green eyes was sitting at her table.
-His short and dark hair was precisely styled.
+A young, trim man with piercing green eyes sat at her table.
+His short dark hair was precisely styled.
 He wore a vintage Eagles Live tour t-shirt and fitted jeans.
-The man flashed me a pleasant enough smile but seemed to be looking at me as if there was no one else in the room.
+The man flashed me a pleasant enough smile but seemed to be looking at me as if there was no one else in the entire world.
 I felt instantly uncomfortable.

 “Yeah, I think you’re right,” I mumbled, looking around the restaurant for the stalker woman again.
 “Besides, I think your stalker left.”

-We ordered up a car, it dropped us off at the bodega around the corner from my apartment.
+We ordered up a car, and it dropped us off at the bodega around the corner from my apartment.
 It felt like someone was watching us the whole time we traveled.
 Shadows by the alley moved in unison with Leo.
 They were almost in sync but not quite.
 My sanity was in serious peril.
 I told myself there was nothing in the darkness but empty space.
-The danger was in my head.
+The danger was imaginary and all in my head.

 “Don’t worry about it.
 I got a pile of gift cards from Nana for my birthday.”
 I winked.
 “This trip was her treat.”

 The heavy, paranoid feeling of being watched wouldn’t leave me.
 Even with the heat from Leo’s hand burning through my clothes, I felt uneasy.
-It was ridiculous the man beside me was a natural predator.
+It was ridiculous; the man beside me was a natural predator.
 I could have walked the street naked with hundred-dollar bills taped to my skin.
 No one would be able to touch me.

 I took the opportunity to grab a shower and settle myself into bed before Leo woke up and decided to go home.
-It was hard to close my eyes even long enough to wash my face and hair.
-The doors were locked, and a large man guarded my room, but I felt like someone was standing right behind me, breathing down my neck.
+It was hard to close my eyes long enough to wash my face and hair.
+The doors were locked, and a large man guarded my room, but it felt like someone was standing right behind me, breathing down my neck.